gkapfham/cs112F2016/README.md

 > analytical and experimental evaluation of algorithm performance, and object-oriented design and implementation
 > techniques.
 Topics include stacks, queues, deques, lists, strings, trees and graphs, dictionaries, recursion,
 > searching and sorting algorithms, and an introduction to program verification.
 One laboratory per week.
 Prerequisite:
 > Computer Science 111 or permission of the instructor.
-Distribution Requirements: QR, SP.\@ \\
+Distribution Requirements: QR, SP.

 The source code of the LaTeX documents uses a custom LaTeX style file and several other packages that are normally standard with a modern LaTeX distribution such a TeXLive 2015.
 All of the slides are programmed with the